What’s the Difference Between Blackheads and Whiteheads?May 06, 2019

 What Do I Do About Them?

-Talk to your doctor about prescribed solutions like vitamin A-based creams that will prevent pores from becoming clogged as well as the formation of larger acne lesions.
-If you want to avoid a trip to the dermatologist’s office, try a cream that contains lipohydroxy acid (like La Roche Posay Effaclar Duo) which can also treat and prevent pimples.
-And don’t think that washing your face more frequently is going to prevent black heads and white heads.
-For breakout prone skin, washing twice a day, no more and no less, is ideal.
+Talk to your doctor about prescribed solutions like vitamin A-based creams that will prevent pores from becoming clogged as well as ward off the formation of larger acne lesions.
+If you want to avoid a trip to the dermatologist’s office, try a cream that contains lipohydroxy acid (like La Roche-Posay Effaclar Acne Treatment System), which can also treat and prevent pimples.
+It’s also important not to over-cleanse your skin, which won’t prevent new blemishes from forming.
+For breakout-prone skin, washing twice a day, no more and no less, is ideal.